Short-baseline interferometry local-tie experiments at the Onsala Space Observatory: ONTIE observations

 \subsection{Scheduling}

 The schedules were prepared with the {\it sked} software \citep{Gipson2010}.
 We added the OTT to the necessary catalogues, e.g. the system equivalent flux density (SEFD) values.
 For OTT, we used conservative X-band SEFD values of 3000~Jy, as estimated during the commissioning phase.
 The corresponding values for the ON system in the sked-catalogue is 2000~Jy.
+We adopted the radio source catalogue that is routinely used in the IVS operational VGOS series (VO).
+The schedules were prepared with a minimum elevation cutoff of 5~degree.

 ON is one of the S/X telescopes in the IVS with medium-high slew speed, i.e. 3 degree/s in azimuth and 1 degree/s in elevation.
 The OTT are fast VGOS-class telescopes with 12 and 6 degree/s in azimuth and elevation, respectively.
 To simplify the scheduling, we used a minimum scan length of 30~s and forced the scheduling software to always schedule all three telescopes together.
 As a result, the majority of the scheduled scans were 30~s long, and only very few scans were longer.
+The exceptions were the sessions ON9114, which conservatively used a minimum scan length of 60~s as part of early testing, and ON0318, which was scheduled to explore the impact of more scans using a minimum duration of 10~s.
+ON0318 did achieve 25\% more scans than the similar ON0317, but these additional observations did not significantly improve the final analysis.

-Early tests only covered a few hours of observing time, but once we had gained enough experience, we scheduled the K-sessions for 24~h or even several days.
+Early tests only covered a few hours of observing time, but once we had gained enough experience, we scheduled the ONTIE-sessions for 24~h or even several consequtive days.
 The long sessions allow analysis on a range of different timescales.
 During a typical 24~h long session, about 1100 scans were scheduled during with more than 125 different radio sources observed, several of these up to 20 times.
-Figure~\ref{FIG:skyplot} shows as an example a typical sky plot obtained during a 24~h long K-experiment.
+Figure~\ref{FIG:skyplot} shows as an example a typical sky plot obtained during a 24~h long ONTIE-experiment.